edsdk/flmngr-server-node-microservice-example/README.md

 ## Install, build, run

-1. Clone this repository:
+Clone this repository:

 ```text
 git clone https://github.com/edsdk/flmngr-example
 cd flmngr-example
 ```

-2. Build and run it
+Then build and run it

 ```text
 npm run start
 ```

-Then open [http://localhost:8080] URL in your browser and enjoy the demo.
+Then open [http://localhost:8080](http://localhost:8080) URL in your browser and enjoy the demo.

 ## Explanation